getgrav/grav-theme-resume/README.md

 # Layouts Configuration

 Resume theme includes few creative layout templates.
-This layouts will help you create perfect resume and find a dream job :) Below, is a brief description of most important layouts.
+This layouts will help you to create perfect resume and to find a dream job :) Below, is a brief description of most important layouts, it's options and values.

 ## Header